roubachof/Xamarin-Forms-Practices/README.md

 ### What ?

-To see the NotifyTask binding in action, have a look at https://github.com/roubachof/Xamarin-Forms-Practices/blob/master/SillyCompany.Mobile.Practices/Views/SillyPeoplePage.xaml.
+To see the ```NotifyTask``` binding in action, have a look at https://github.com/roubachof/Xamarin-Forms-Practices/blob/master/SillyCompany.Mobile.Practices/Views/SillyPeoplePage.xaml.

-To see the TaskLoaderView, have a peek at https://github.com/roubachof/Xamarin-Forms-Practices/blob/master/SillyCompany.Mobile.Practices/Views/SillyDudePage.xaml.
+To see the ```TaskLoaderView```, have a peek at https://github.com/roubachof/Xamarin-Forms-Practices/blob/master/SillyCompany.Mobile.Practices/Views/SillyDudePage.xaml.